jmelnick101/AlentiginosusRhizobia/README.md

 ## Concatenate alignments
 Put the 3 gene alignments in a shared folder, in this case called `genealignments`.

 Call IQTree, but instead of using one alignment with the `-s` flag, just call their shared folder.
+We will do regular bootstrapping.

 ```
-../Downloads/iqtree-3.0.0-Linux-intel/bin/iqtree3 -s ../genealignments
+~/Downloads/iqtree-3.0.0-Linux-intel/bin/iqtree3 -s ~/genealignments -b 100
 ```

 ## Construct a tanglegram